-The time of year to renovate and refresh is upon us!
-As you’re pacing through the home, looking for spring projects — it’s time to take a peak in the guest room.
-If you’re expecting company over the Easter holiday or preparing for extended family to visit over summer vacation, we have a few helpful tips that will ensure everyone feels welcome!
+As you’re pacing through your home, looking for weekend projects — it’s time to take a peek in the guest room.
+If you’re expecting company over Thanksgiving or preparing for extended family to visit over Christmas, we have a few helpful tips that will ensure everyone feels welcome!

 Spend a Night in Your Guest Room